sdmay25-40/Hybrid-Relightable-3D-Gaussian-Rendering/README.md

     Must have the torch libary installed

     Must have Unity installed on your computer.
-      This to generating the 3D Gaussians, rendering does not require this.
+      This is for generating the 3D Gaussians, rendering does not require this.

 ```
 ### Hardware Requirements: